What's in the box(es) this week

 1 tsp. salt

+1. Preheat oven to 400 degrees F. Toss the potatoes with oil and salt and place in a single layer on a cookie sheet.
+2. Bake for 30-40 minutes or until tender when gently squeezed and skin is crisp.
 3. While potatoes are cooking, prepare Chimichurri sauce by finely chopping the herbs and garlic in a food processor or blender.
 Add remaining ingredients and pulse on and off until mixed.
+4. Place potatoes on a platter and serve with Chimichurri sauce.

-The leafy greens of fresh radishes are some of the most nutritious greens ever (yet sadly, rarely used).
+RADISH GREENS and OLIVE SPREAD The leafy greens of fresh radishes are some of the most nutritious greens ever (yet sadly, rarely used).
 You may also substitute arugula or kale, but try it with the radish greens - it is quite fantastic!

 2 tsp. vinegar of choice (I use Umeboshi plum vinegar; can be found in health food stores)

-pinch of ground chipolte pepper (optional)
+1 tsp. shoyu (soy sauce) pinch of sea salt pinch of ground chipolte pepper (optional)

+1. Finely chop the greens.
+If they are very tough, they may need to be steamed lightly to soften first.
+2. Toss the greens with the basil, parsley, cilantro, olives, olive oil vinegar, shoyu, salt and chipolte (if using).
+Let stand to marinate, tossing occasionally, until soft (about 15 minutes to an hour).
+3. Mash everyting in a mortar and pestle (or in a food processor) to a pesto texture.
 4. Serve with anything or as a condiment.
 I like it on crackers as a snack or with roasted veggies or chicken.
 This is an unusual condiment, and what a great way to use the beautiful radish tops that are so nutritious for us.

-Fresh cucumber rounded out with creamy pine nuts (or walnuts) and slightly bitter arugula is a great, light, seasonal dish.
+SUMMER ARUGULA CUCUMBER SOUP Fresh cucumber rounded out with creamy pine nuts (or walnuts) and slightly bitter arugula is a great, light, seasonal dish.
 A touch of fresh ginger and miso lends lovely layers of subtle taste.
 Peel and remove the seeds of the cucumbers to yield a fine smooth texture.
 (I leave the skin and seeds because I am fond of the texture.)

-1 C filtered water, plus additional if needed
+1/2 C pine nuts (or toasted walnuts) 1 C filtered water, plus additional if needed 2 tbsp. lemon juice

 2 tsp. sweetener of choice (I like honey or maple syrup)